-Lincolnshire DUI Defense Attorney
+Lincolnshire, Illinois DUI Defense Attorney

-Attorney for Drunk Driving Charges in Lincolnshire
+Trusted Lawyer for Drunk Driving Charges in Lincolnshire, IL

-If you are pulled over on suspicion of drunk or intoxicated driving and arrested for driving under the influence (DUI), you will face significant consequences that can affect nearly every aspect of your life.
-A DUI conviction can lead to severe legal, financial, and personal repercussions.
-To defend against DUI charges and take steps to prevent long-term penalties, you can work with a skilled DUI defense lawyer.
+To defend against DUI charges and take steps to prevent long-term penalties, you can work with a skilled Lincolnshire DUI defense lawyer.
 At The Law Offices of Matthew R. Gebhardt, P.C., we can provide the representation you need, and we will work with you to build a strong defense strategy.

-Circumstances Leading to DUI Charges
+Circumstances Leading to DUI Charges in Lake County

 In Illinois, DUI charges can be brought against a driver who is found to be operating a vehicle while impaired by alcohol, drugs, or a combination of both.
 Common scenarios that lead to DUI charges include:

 • Alcohol impairment: A driver with a blood alcohol content (BAC) of 0.08 percent or higher is considered to be legally impaired.
+Even without a BAC test result, a driver can still be charged with DUI if they are judged to be too impaired to drive.

 • Drug impairment: Driving under the influence of illegal controlled substances, prescription medications, or over-the-counter drugs that impair the driver's ability to operate the vehicle safely can lead to DUI charges.
 Combinations of different substances may cause a person to be intoxicated, and they may be arrested for DUI.